v12technology/fluxtion/README.md

 # Introduction
 Thanks for dropping by, hope we can persuade you to donate your time to investigate Fluxtion further.

-Fluxtion is a fully featured stream processor that is easy to use, ultra fast, embeds and is built to make both maintenance and development quick and easy.
-Uniquely among stream processors Fluxtion employs ahead of time compilation to create the processing engine.
-Ahead of time compilation offers several critical advantages over existing products, the standout feature is no product lock-in.
-We separate the processing logic from the infrastructure allowing clients to bind stream processing logic to any event delivery system.
+Fluxtion is a fully featured java based event stream processor that brings real-time data processing inside your application.
+If you need to build applications that react to complex events and make fast decisions then Fluxtion is for you.
+We build stream processing logic free from any messaging layer, there is no lock-in with Fluxtion.

-The sweet spot for Fluxtion is either edge processing or single server applications that process upto a few hundred million events per second.
+Fluxtion is is easy to use and ultra fast, our sweet spot is either edge processing or single server applications.
+Whether you need to process tens of millions of events per second or write complex rule driven applications that make decisions in microseconds we can help.
 Retro fitting real-time calculations into an existing application without requiring wholesale changes to the infrastructure is a great fit.
-Integrating stream processing into an environment with multiple messaging systems is easily accomplished.

-A Fluxtion generated event processor is designed be embedded in a client application.
-After generating the stream processor the Fluxtion ahead of time compiler is not required in the running application.
+When you need to make decisions and not just calculate then you are in the right place.

+Uniquely among stream processors Fluxtion employs ahead of time compilation to create a stream processing engine.
+Describe your processing and Fluxtion tailors a solution to your needs at build time.
+Ahead of time compilation offers several critical advantages over existing products,
+ - No vendor lock-in, the engine can be used within any java application
+ - Compiler optimized code gives higher performance, lower running costs and quicker response times
+ - Faster startup times for your application
+ - Integrates client logic as a first class citizen
+ - Source code is generated that makes debugging and maintenance easy
+ - Meta-data such as images and graphml are created to visualise the process graph

 ## Philosophy
-Our philosophy is to make delivering streaming applications in java simple.
-Employing a clean modern api similar to the familiar Java streams api.
-The Fluxtion compiler carries the burden of generating clean efficient code that is optimised for memory and cpu to reduce running costs.
+Our philosophy is to make delivering streaming applications in java simple by employing a clean modern api similar to the familiar Java streams api.
+The Fluxtion compiler carries the burden of generating simple efficient code that is optimised for your specific application.
+We pay the cost at compile time only once, so every execution of your stream processor sees benefits in reduced startup time and smaller running costs.

-Traditional stream processors have an ingest, transform and publish cycle.
-When moving from analytics to actually taking actions there is a barrier to integrating the output with the client application.
-With Fluxtion client code is integrated into the generated processor and invoked directly.

-Fluxtion is built as a graph processor and not a pipeline, handling heterogeneous event types in a unique fashion is the default behaviour.
-In fact the more complex the problem the greater the advantage that Fluxtion displays.
+Why concentrate solely on the processing logic?
+There are many great messaging systems out there offering scale out to hundreds of millions of events per second.
+But many reactive applications do not need that scale, the problem is integrating the event streams from different messaging systems into a single decision making engine.
+In cases like these you want to concentrate on writing the logic.

 ## Example
 We have a five minute tutorial to dive into [here](https://github.com/v12technology/fluxtion-quickstart/tree/master).
 The excerpt below from the tutorial shows how a processing graph can be constructed in a few lines.
-A client instance, TempertureController that controls an external system, is integrated into the generated processor.
-When a filter is met, a method on the client instance is directly invoked.
 ```java
 public static void buildSensorProcessor(SEPConfig cfg) {
     //merge csv marshller and SensorReading instance events